 - Bottom line: It is typically more tax-advantageous for people to inherit nonretirement asset or Roth IRA assets than it is to inherit Traditional IRAs or other qualified retirement assets.

 Here’s an overly simplified example of how being intentional about what assets you give to charity upon death might affect the taxes of other heirs.
 Generous Joe has a $500,000 Traditional IRA.
-He also has a $500,000 nonretirement account that has grown from an initial investment of $300,000.
+In addition, he has a $500,000 nonretirement account that has grown from an initial investment of $300,000.
 He has no other assets.
-He wants to give away half of his estate to charity when he dies, and give away the other half to his daughter.
+Joe wants to give away half of his estate to charity when he dies, with the other half going to his daughter.

 - Option 1: List his daughter as beneficiary of the Traditional IRA, and the charity as the beneficiary of the nonretirement account.
 When he dies, the charity will receive the $500,000 from the nonretirement account tax-free.
-His daughter will receive the $500,000 Traditional IRA, chooses to put the money in an inherited IRA in her name, and has to take out all of the money from the IRA.
-She takes out $50,000 per year for 10 years, and pays $154,250 of ordinary income tax on those distributions over the course of 10 years.
+His daughter will receive the $500,000 Traditional IRA.
+She can choose to put the money in an inherited IRA in her name and take out $50,000 per year for 10 years.
+She will pay $154,250 of ordinary income tax on those distributions over the course of 10 years.

 - Option 2: List his daughter as the beneficiary on the nonretirement account, and the charity as beneficiary of the Traditional IRA.
 When he dies, the charity will receive the $500,000 Traditional IRA tax-free.
 His daughter will receive the $500,000 nonretirement account and will receive a step-up in basis.
-She will no have to pay tax on the growth that has occurred in the account, can liquidate the account, meaning she will effectively receive the funds without having to pay any ordinary income tax.
+She will not have to pay tax on the growth that has occurred in the account and can liquidate the account.
+That means she will effectively receive the funds without having to pay any ordinary income tax.
 She does pay a 1% inheritance tax since she lives in Nebraska.
 This option leads to a tax savings of $149,250.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.